 Visit the international volunteering website for more info.

 The Students’ Union offer fantastic volunteering opportunities; in the community, supporting charities working with people, animals, outside on allotments or in Schools.
 Volunteers are making a real difference to their local communities and we love to shout about that.
 You could get a chance to go to the SU Awards evening, thank you events, socials and much more.
 Your hard work and commitment will not go unnoticed.

 Check out a full list of all our areas of volunteering on the SU website.

 Since 2010, more than 1,300 students have volunteered with Leeds Beckett partnerships.
 Working at some of the country’s premier music and sporting events, students have gained invaluable experience, developed workplace skills and learnt from leading industry experts.

 In 2016, we had over 220 volunteer places available for students to undertake 27 different roles across both Latitude and Leeds Festivals.
 The roles ranged from three Intern opportunities of five weeks duration on the Festival site to assist with the Festival build up to numerous Helpful Arena Team positions.
 Every role is designed to increase student’s employability and enhance their CV.
-To find out more about the unique roles please visit the Partnership Volunteering website.

 The Carnegie Sport Volunteer Programme is a great way to develop your personal and professional skills.
 Placements exist in a number of different areas, including coaching, sports science, umpiring, events management, PR & Marketing, and many more.
 You don’t even have to be sporty to take part, and placements vary in terms of time commitment, so you can choose something that will suit your aims and lifestyle.
 For more information, visit the sports volunteering page.